MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 I was active on GitHub for 240 days this year (around 66% of the year).
 March was my most active month.
 I was working on a MVP Rails project, so it was easy to get stuff done.
-It was a very fun project, and the codebase was very fun to work with.
+It was running on latest Ruby and Rails, so codebase was very fun to work with.

 {% include figure.html src="2023-in-review/code-contributions-month.jpg" %}

-Going to a weekly view, I'm quiet consistent with how much I contribute per day, with a productivity boost on Thursdays and Fridays (investment day?).
+Going to a weekly view, I'm quite consistent with how much I contribute per day, with a productivity boost on Thursdays and Fridays (investment day?).

 {% include figure.html src="2023-in-review/code-contributions-day.jpg" %}